psychoinformatics-de/shacl-vue/docs/app-configuration.md

 In the example below, the `editor_selection` option specifies that, if a SHACL property shape is encountered where the `sh:datatype` is equal to `mydatetime:year`, the `W3CISO8601YearEditor` should be selected and rendered.
 The `editor_config` option specifies that, for the `W3CISO8601YearEditor`, the `yearStart` and `yearEnd` options should be set to `1925` and `2077`, which for this component defines the starting and ending years that together make up the range of options in the rendered year-picker.

+The `editor_config` option also specifies that, for the `InstancesSelectEditor`, the `fetchingsRecordsText` should be set to `Fetching records (this might take a while)...`, which for this component defines the text that a user sees when more records are fetched from a configured service endpoint.
+This option is useful for providing users with an explanation of why a request might be taking a long time.
+The text displayed by default is `Fetching records...`.

 ```json
 {
     ...